MrAminiNezhad/BorzooBot/README.md

 Over time, according to your support, the capabilities of creating an account, deleting an account, etc. will be added to it

 # List of robot features version 1.3.0
-1- Display the amount of consumed traffic
+1- Display the amount of consumed traffic<br>
-2- Display account expiration date
+2- Display account expiration date<br>
 3- Display the amount of download and upload separately<br>
-4- Display the amount of remaining traffic
+4- Display the amount of remaining traffic<br>
 5- The ability to send public messages (only the bot manager can send messages) <br>
 6- The ability to connect to pick the panel at the same time <br>
-7- The ability to add several admins
+7- The ability to add several admins<br>

 # Preview
 ![Borzoo Demo](https://raw.githubusercontent.com/MrAminiNezhad/BorzooBot/main/demo.JPG)